The Opportunity: Transform Colorectal Surgery

 It’s rare to stumble upon an opportunity to transform a medical area.
 Colospan is such a case.
 As it meets the most acute challenge in colorectal surgery, operates in a billion-dollar market with millions of annual surgeries, and can save up to $30,000 per patient, Colospan is geared for success.

 Anastomotic leakage of colon content into the abdominal cavity is a highly dangerous complication, increasing hospitalization time, re-operation rates and patient mortality.
 It is also is the key driver for increased costs.
-One study found that hospital costs for patients suffering from complications such as anastomotic leakage could reach $95,000, while the costs for complication-free patients are as low as $26,000.
+Studies found that hospital costs for patients suffering from complications such as anastomotic leakage could reach $95,000 , while the costs for complication-free patients are as low as $26,000.

-In addition to its devastating impact on patients’ lives, the stoma actually causes complications in 17% of the cases, and almost 20% of these temporary diversions eventually become permanent.
+In addition to its devastating impact on patients’ lives, the stoma causes complications in 17 % of the cases, and almost 20% of these temporary diversions eventually become permanent.
 Furthermore, the diverting stoma is not always successful in preventing leakage.

-Different approaches have been attempted for supporting the anastomosis site after the surgery, however, none of these methods offer clinical proof, nor have they gained any substantial market share.
+Different approaches have been attempted for protecting the anastomosis site after the surgery by diverting the fecal stream , however, none of these methods offer clinical proof, nor have they gained any substantial market share.